microsoftgraph/msgraph-sdk-powershell/src/Security/Security/examples/v1.0-beta/Update-MgSecurityCaseEdiscoveryCaseSetting.md

 		"@odata.type" = "microsoft.graph.security.ocrSettings"
 	}
 }
-Update-MgSecurityCaseEdiscoveryCaseSetting -EdiscoveryCaseId $ediscoveryCaseId -BodyParameter $params
+Update-MgBetaSecurityCaseEdiscoveryCaseSetting -EdiscoveryCaseId $ediscoveryCaseId -BodyParameter $params
 ```
-This example shows how to use the Update-MgSecurityCaseEdiscoveryCaseSetting Cmdlet.
+This example shows how to use the Update-MgBetaSecurityCaseEdiscoveryCaseSetting Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).